 Reduced power consumption of home appliances and electric and electronic devices have become increasingly important when it comes to preserving the environment and reducing energy consumption.
 Along with the evolution of network technology, products such as e-books and other new display media are now widely used.

 To reduce power consumption, AIOI developed the electronic paper display, “eP module,” to replace the JW series using traditional LED displays.
-Consuming substantially less power and displaying barcode and images in addition to numbers and characters, eP modules are opening the door to diverse application possibilities besides digital picking systems.
+Consuming substantially less power and displaying barcode and images in addition to numbers and characters, eP modules are opening the door to diverse application possibilities besides Pick to Light systems.

 Data displayed on eP modules can be rewritten every time their locations on product or assorting shelves are changed, so there is no longer a need for traditional labels, such as shelf number labels, product labels, and shipping destination labels that must be printed on paper and attached to the shelves. eP modules are paperless, smart display systems that replace single-use paper labels.